Italiano in Turchia: per un apprendimento interculturale nei mondi virtuali

 Antonella Elia, Istanbul University

-Lector of Italian in the Department of Italian Language and Literature, Faculty of Letter - Istanbul University
+Lector of Italian - Department of Italian Language and Literature, Faculty of Letters

 Alessandri, G. (2008).
 Dal desktop a Second Life - Tecnologie nella didattica.
 Perugia, Italy: Morlacchi.